-- The System's net assets decreased by approximately \$7.7 million and increased by approximately \$5.7 million during fiscal years 2012 and 2011, respectively.
-These changes were primarily due to a \$8.9 million decrease in cash and investments partially offset by a \$1.3 million increase in receivables during fiscal year 2012 and a \$5.7 million increase in investments (excluding securities lending collateral) during fiscal year 2011. - The System was actuarially funded at 18.5% as of June 30, 2012 which is a decrease from 21.2% as of June 30, 2011.
-For fiscal years 2012 and 2011, the actuarial value of assets equals the fair value of assets adjusted for any actuarial gains or losses from investment return incurred in the fiscal year recognized in equal amounts over the five year period following that fiscal year. - The overall rate of return for the Illinois State Board of Investment (ISBI) Commingled Fund was 0.1% for fiscal year 2012 compared to 21.7% for fiscal year 2011.
+• The System's net position increased by approximately \$1.6 million and decreased by approximately \$7.7 million during fiscal years 2013 and 2012, respectively.
+These changes were primarily due to a \$1.7 million increase in cash partially offset by a slight decrease in receivables during fiscal year 2013 and a \$8.9 million decrease in cash and investments partially offset by a \$1.3 million increase in receivables during fiscal year 2012.

+• The System was actuarially funded at 16.2% as of June 30, 2013 which is a decrease from 18.5% as of June 30, 2012.
+For fiscal years 2013 and 2012, the actuarial value of assets equals the fair value of assets adjusted for any actuarial gains or losses from investment return incurred in the fiscal year recognized in equal amounts over the five year period following that fiscal year.

+• The overall rate of return for the Illinois State Board of Investment (ISBI) Commingled Fund was 14.1% for fiscal year 2013 compared to 0.1% for fiscal year 2012.

+ADDITIONS TO PLAN NET POSITION

+Additions to Plan Net Position include employer and participant contributions and net income from investment activities.
+Participant contributions were approximately \$1.5 million and \$1.6 million for the years ended June 30, 2013 and 2012.
+Participant contribution rates are set by statute as a percentage of gross salary.
+Employer contributions increased to \$14.2 million in 2013 from \$10.5 million in 2012.
+This increase was the result of the actuarially determined employer contributions required by the State's funding plan.

-The condensed Statements of Plan Net Assets reflect the resources available to pay benefits to members, including retirees and beneficiaries, at the end of the years reported.
-A summary of the System's Plan Net Assets is presented below.
+The condensed Statements of Plan Net Position reflect the resources available to pay benefits to members, including retirees and beneficiaries, at the end of the years reported.
+A summary of the System's Plan Net Position is presented below.